Skip to content

 Want Proof?

-We’ll gladly supply a detailed payback analysis report for your Hospital or Medical Center including:
+Still not sure if you want to upgrade your data center cooling infrastructure?
+We’ll gladly supply a detailed payback analysis report for your Hospital or Medical Center, including:

 Featured Case Study

-NCAR Uses MeeFog System to Prevent Electrostatic Damage to
+NCAR Uses MeeFog Data Center Cooling System to Prevent Electrostatic Damage to its New Supercomputer

 The Challenge:

-When the National Center for Atmospheric Research (NCAR) decided to build a new supercomputing center, it wanted to take advantage of the free cooling available by the high, dry Wyoming environment.
-But using that dry air risked electrostatic damage to the $25-$35 million Yellowstone supercomputer, the data analysis and visual systems, and all the other storage, networking and ancillary equipment in the data center.
+When the National Center for Atmospheric Research (NCAR) decided to build a new supercomputing center, it wanted to take advantage of the free cooling available in the high, dry Wyoming environment.
+But using that dry air risked electrostatic damage to the $25-$35 million Yellowstone supercomputer, the data analysis and visual systems, and all the other storage, networking, and ancillary equipment in the data center.

 The Solution:

-For reliable, energy-efficient humidification, NCAR installed a MeeFog system with two 1.5 HP ceramic plunger pumps delivering 2 gpm of fog into the air handlers, allowing NCAR to safely use outside air.
+For reliable, energy-efficient humidification, NCAR installed a MeeFog data center cooling system with two 1.5 HP ceramic plunger pumps delivering 2 gpm of fog into the air handlers, allowing NCAR to safely use outside air.

 Data centers contain sensitive servers, storage, and networking equipment that require stable environmental conditions.
 Low humidity increases the risk of electrostatic discharge (ESD), which can cause catastrophic damage to IT systems.
 Industry guidelines recommend maintaining around 45% RH to protect equipment and ensure uptime.

 Steam humidifiers require large amounts of electricity or gas to boil water, adding unnecessary heat that increases cooling loads.
 In contrast, MeeFog uses high-pressure fogging, which cools the air as it humidifies.
-On average, MeeFog consumes 1/100th the energy of electric steam humidifiers, making it one of the most energy-efficient humidification solutions for data centers.
+On average, MeeFog data center cooling systems consume 1/100th the energy of electric steam humidifiers, making it one of the most energy-efficient humidification solutions for data centers.

-MeeFog systems are designed to meet Tier 3 redundancy standards, with dual pumps, dual power feeds, and independent controls.
+MeeFog data center cooling systems are designed to meet Tier 3 redundancy standards, with dual pumps, dual power feeds, and independent controls.
 This ensures continuous operation even during component failures.
 By integrating into existing air handling units (AHUs), MeeFog delivers precise humidity control without compromising uptime.

-The ROI is typically very fast, as MeeFog reduces both humidification and cooling energy costs.
-With energy use up to 100x lower than electric steam, operators can achieve payback within 1–3 years depending on facility size and hours of operation.
-At the same time, MeeFog systems reduce operational complexity and maintenance compared to steam boilers.
+The ROI is typically very fast, as MeeFog reduces bothhumidification and cooling energy costs.
+With energy use up to 100x lower than electric steam, operators can achieve payback within 1–3 years, depending on facility size and hours of operation.
+At the same time, MeeFog data center cooling systems reduce operational complexity and maintenance compared to steam boilers.